vidify/vidify/README.md

   -a VLC_ARGS, --args VLC_ARGS
                         other arguments used when opening VLC.
-Note that some like args='--fullscreen' won't work in here -w, --use-web-api     forcefully use Spotify's web API --username USERNAME   your Spotify username.
+Note that some like args='--fullscreen' won't work in here --width MAX_WIDTH     set the maximum width for the played videos --height MAX_HEIGHT   set the maximum height for the played videos -w, --use-web-api     forcefully use Spotify's web API --username USERNAME   your Spotify username.
 Mandatory if the web API is being used.
 Example: --username='yourname'